 The setting of pigment is important in Pure ink in order to paint as you wish.
 Pigment does not mean color only.
-It is an integration of 1. pigment wetness, 2. brush dryness, and 3. color, and they are controlled through different tools as shown in this figure.
+It is determined by three factors which are: 1. pigment wetness, 2. brush load, and 3. color, and they are controlled through different tools as shown in this figure.

-Pigment wetness is the amount of water to dilute the pigment.
+1. Pigment wetness is the amount of water to dilute the pigment.
 It affects the concentration and thus the opacity of the pigment.
 Besides, dilute pigment diffuses more than the concentrated pigment.
-Brush dryness represents the amount of pigment carried by the brush.
+2. Brush load represents the amount of pigment carried by the brush.
 It affects the continuity of strokes but not the concentration (and thus opacity) of pigment.
-Color determines the color value.
+3. Color determines the color value.
 Light colors are less opaque than dark colors.

-This table summarizes the combinations of these three aspects for different effects.
+This table summarizes the combinations of different pigment wetness and brush load for different effects.
 The combination in the first row is particularly useful for pigment overlapping.

 Wet pigment can diffuse.
-To make the diffusion nice, set the brush dryness and/or the wetness of the foreground and background pigment with a certain difference.
+To maximize the effect of diffusion, maximize the wetness of the pigment in foreground and background.

 The wetness value of pigment determines its concentration and thus the opacity.
 Low wetness makes pigment more concentrated and thus more opaque.
 This makes it easier to overlap on the other pigments and creates a sense of hierarchy.